blead/cloudhopper/ipsec-vpn/README.md

 # Live Migration: IPSec VPN

+This sets up a VPN connection between each VPN instances.

 ## Warning

 As can be seen from [`ipsec.secrets.j2`](roles/strongswan/templates/ipsec.secrets.j2) template, the password used for the VPN is not secure.
 Consider changing it in production environments.